de-it-krachten/ansible-role-openssl/README.md

 - Ubuntu 22.04 LTS
 - Fedora 35
 - Fedora 36
+- Alpine 3
+- Docker dind (CI only)

 Note:
 <sup>1</sup> : no automated testing is performed on these platforms